 - Transcripts of all presentations

 Registration is now closed.

 If you have questions or need support, please contact us at email@example.com.
 We strive to respond to all inquiries within 24 hours during regular business hours, Monday-Friday, Mountain Time.

 Terri O’Fallon, PhD is an Integral scholar whose research spans 40 years, including eleven research studies conducted in various colleges, public schools, and private research venues.
 Her most recent theory, and the culmination of a lifetime of work, is the STAGES model of human development.
+From this model a new theory is evolving around the interpenetration of states and stages.
 STAGES integrates several developmental models and is informed by Ken Wilber’s Integral Theory and Terri’s own research, to form a robust and predictive map that is being used by numerous scholars, practitioners, and leaders throughout the world.

 Terri’s theory and research interests are founded in a passionate practice of auspicious curiosity, learning, and marinating in life.
 Teaching has been a theme throughout Terri’s life.
 Beginning as a preschool and first-grade teacher, she has taught every grade, including special education and the gifted.
 She has held the role of elementary school principal and public school-district superintendent and taught in seven colleges and universities, with over fifty years experience in teaching from pre-kindergarten through post-doctorate studies.

 Her interest in life span development naturally arose from her experience in the field of education.
 She has a PhD in Integral Studies with a concentration in Learning and Change in Human Systems, and masters degrees in Spiritual Direction and Special Education.
 These embodied experiences inform her primary theory, research, and teaching theme: growing up is waking up throughout the lifespan.